SHIPPING EVERY DAY UP TRAIL & BEYOND! IN PERSON LOCATIONS CLOSED UNTIL MARCH 2025.

-I’m thrilled that you are interested in hiking the Pacific Crest Trail!
-I can tell you from personal experience that your life will never be the same after spending an extended period of time in the wilderness hiking.
-So when should you begin your hike?
+First, let me say that I’m thrilled that you are interested in hiking the Pacific Crest Trail!
+I can tell you from my own personal experience that your life will never be the same after spending an extended period of time in the wilderness hiking.
+If you are planning to tackle any long-distance hiking or thru-hike the PCT, there are a few things you should know.
+So, without further ado, let's get started by discussing one of the most important things to decide first: When should you begin your hike?

 The short answer: the most common time to hike the PCT northbound is April - September.
 April is a good time to start at the southern terminus in Campo, California.
 Most thru-hikers who finish at the northern terminus near Manning Park, British Columbia, Canada, do so in August or September.
 Southbound thru-hikers typically begin early-July and finish in the fall.
 Continue reading to learn why these are the safest dates for thru-hiking the PCT.